PaulEekhof/Portfolio/README.md

   - View all expenses
   - Calculate total, difference, and future balance based on selected expenses

+# 2. Console CRUD
+This is a simple CRUD (Create, Read, Update, Delete) application written in Python.
+It allows you to manage a list of items, each with an ID, name, and quantity, stored in a JSON file.

+## Features

+- Create new items
+- Read and display all items
+- Update existing items
+- Delete items
+- Search for items by ID or name

 # ---- Full Stack ----

 # 1. Chart Lemming